-Assessment only phase should only be reported if the review outcome does not lead to the consumer being placed in one of the other four phases immediately after.
+The assessment only data item should only be reported if the review outcome does not lead to the consumer being placed in one of the four MHPoC immediately after.
 If the assessment outcome leads to acute, functional gain, intensive extended or consolidating gain phase being selected, then the assessment is included as part of the phase chosen.